enspirit/wlang/README.md

 end
 ```

-Use at your own risk, though, as it may lead to dialects that are difficult to understand and/or use and presents serious injections risks!
+Use at your own risk, though, as it might lead to dialects that are difficult to understand and/or use and present serious injections risks!
 Otherwise, higher-order constructions provides you with very powerful tools.